 Speed limiters will not only save fuel by cutting off its supply to the engine but also reduce the carbon footprint of your car.
 Especially if you drive an older car, having a speed limiter can reduce carbon emissions and make your car better for the environment.

 Yes, you can deactivate different speed limiters in different ways.
 If you push down hard on the accelerator, it will automatically surpass the pre-set speed limit.
-For cars with adjustable speed limiters, you can set the speed limit by using buttons marked with the letters “LIM.”
+For cars with adjustable speed limiters, you can set the national speed limit by using buttons marked with the letters “LIM.”
 They can be found on the steering wheel or near the instrument cluster.

 While there are so many benefits to having a speed limiter, the technology itself is in a very early stage, so it has some flaws.
-Sometimes, the road sign recognition software reads the signs incorrectly and prevents your car from even going to the allowed speed limit.
-In the worst-case scenario, it may over-adjust the speed and result in hefty speeding fines.
-Another disadvantage is that not all speed limiters are placed in the direct eye line of drivers, which can cause a distraction.
+Sometimes, the road sign recognition software reads the signs incorrectly and prevents your car from even going to the allowed national speed limit.

 Yes, cruise control only allows your car to maintain a preset speed, whereas a speed limiter prevents your car from going over the speed limit.
 However, some cars have smart cruise controls that won’t work over a certain speed limit.
 But that, too, is very different from a speed limiter.